Published By Janet Gershen-Siegel at September 7th, 2018

 Or maybe you’ll strengthen your small business in some platform not yet invented.
 What do you think?
 Does your business thrive in the smaller corners?

 #6.
 This tip is so reliable, and it works!
 Red Website Design in the UK put together a terrific infographic, all about how effective inbound marketing is.
 The infographic packs lots of information into a small package, include the return on investment for blogs – like this one!

 And be sure to click through and check out the infographic.
 It really is great and should be seen to be appreciated.

 Our favorite part is how consistent marketing means costs drop.
 Yes, you’ll strengthen your small business by saving money!

-Small Business gave us some eye-opening advice about how to go from a one-person operation to a global powerhouse.
+Small Business gave us some great advice about how to go from a one-person operation to a global powerhouse.

 One of our favorite tips is to plow your profits back into the business as much as possible.
 Tempting as it can be to rest on your laurels, or to treat yourself, hold the phone!
 Now, we talk a lot about being bold in business.
 So this may seem a little counterintuitive.
 But hear us out, okay?

 Playing it a bit safe with your profits means your business starts to build a steady cash flow.
 And a steady cash flow can often mean the difference between getting a bank loan.
 Or not.

 Another tip we really liked was to retain control.
 Now, we know that is not always possible.
 Sometimes, you need to give up some control to venture capitalists or to angel investors.
 Such is sometimes the nature of getting initial funding.